mblongii/sinatra-landingpage-template/README.md

 Email Landing Page
 ============

 A simple, customizable landing page for email signup, based on [Zurb](https://github.com/twitter/bootstrap), [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate), and [Sinatra](https://github.com/sinatra/sinatra).
+Comes with Gaurd-Livereload to reload the browser (Install your browsers Live Reload plugin for this to work).
+To use, just run `$ foreman s -f Procfile.dev`

 The current version has optional MailChimp and Google Analytics integration.